yugabyte/yugabyte-db/docs/content/preview/quick-start/_index.md

     </properties>
     ```

-1. Add the following dependencies for the driver HikariPool within the `<dependencies>` element in `pom.xml`:
+1. Add the following dependencies for the driver HikariPool in the `<dependencies>` element in `pom.xml`:

     ```xml
     <dependency>